yakimka/picodi/new_docs/topics/best_practices.rst

 Don't Try to Resolve Everything with Dependency Injection
 *********************************************************

 DI is a tool, not a silver bullet.
-Not every object needs to be managed by the DI container.
+Not every object needs to be managed by the DI library.
 Ask yourself:

 *   Is this object a **shared dependency** needed by multiple, unrelated parts of the application?